James Giles (philosopher): Sexual attraction

 In Sexual Attraction: The Psychology of Allure, Giles claims that the experience of sexual attraction has been ignored by scholars or confused with sexual desire.
 While sexual desire is an urge that is experienced as coming from within, sexual attraction is felt to have its locus in the attractive person.
-This experience has three components:
+Giles further distinguishes sexual attraction from physical attraction, which can be seen simply as a "subjective experience of positive affect toward a specific individual, based on an assessment of their physical attractiveness" As Zsok et al. point out, this is different from Giles' account of the experience of sexual attraction, which has the following three components: